ILIAD-ocean-twin/application_package/WavyOceanDataProcessing/README.md

 # Application Packaging Best practices Tutorial (Wavy Ocean Data Processing)

-In this tutorial we aim to show the practice on preparing an Application Package Tool with an existing Jupyter Notebook example script.
+In this tutorial we aim to show the practice of creating an application package tool and pipeline from an existing Jupyter Notebook sample script.

 ## Our Jupyter Notebook python example